indieweb/mention-client-php/README.md

 To learn more about Webmention, see [webmention.org](http://webmention.org).

-The [pingback.me](http://pingback.me) project can also act as a pingback->webmention proxy which will allow you to accept pingbacks as if they were sent as JSON webmentions.
+The [webmention.io](http://webmention.io/) service can also act as a pingback->webmention proxy which will allow you to accept pingbacks as if they were sent as JSON webmentions.